 Lake Lou Yaeger

 Get outside at Litchfield’s Lake Lou Yaeger.
-This 1,357-acre, 5.5-mile-long lake is the centerpiece of Litchfield’s bustling outdoors culture.
-In addition to boating and fishing, the surrounding 4,641 acres offer trails for hiking, biking, and equestrian use, campgrounds, a public swim beach, and a conservation area.
-You’ll find plenty to see, do, and explore at Lake Lou Yaeger in Litchfield, IL.
+This 1,357-acre, 5.5-mile-long lake is the centerpiece of Litchfield’s bustling outdoor culture.
+In addition to boating and fishing, the surrounding 4,641 acres offer trails for hiking, biking and equestrian use, primitive and RV camping, a sandy swim beach and a conservation area.
+You will find plenty to see, do and explore at Lake Lou Yaeger in Litchfield, Illinois.

 Boating